dashpay/docs/masternodes/setup.rst

   ~/.dashcore/dash-cli stop
   ~/.dashcore/dashd

 At this point you can monitor your masternode using ``dashman/dashman status``, by entering ``~/.dashcore/dash-cli masternode status`` or using the **Get status** function in DMT.
-You will probably need to wait around 30 minutes as the node passes through the PRE_ENABLED stage and finally reaches ENABLED.
-Give it some time, the final result should appear as follows:
+The final result should appear as follows:

 .. figure:: img/setup-dash-cli-start.png
    :width: 400px